fsmiddleton/MCMs_pseudo_data/README.md

 ## Folder structure
 .
 ├── .github/                        # Github related files
-├── data/                           # Original data, not modified ├── src/                            # Source code files
-│   ├── ArrayFormation3way.m        # How the data in data/ can be transformed into a usable sparse matrix │   ├── completion_2way_par.m       # The completion algorithm
+├── data/                           # Original data as an excel sheet.
+Can be used with ArrayFormation3way to create data ├── src/                            # Source code files │   ├── ArrayFormation3way.m        # Script for transforming the data into a usable sparse matrix │   ├── completion_2way_par.m       # Function for running the completion algorithm as one set of conditions for an experiment
-│   ├── Example_experiment.m        # An example of an experiment, which can be tailored to any of the data │   ├── fill_data3.m                # Fills an array with predictions of the entries │   ├── find_wmse_error.m           # Function to calculate the winsorized MSE error of predictions │   ├── interp_data.m               # Interpolates data and aids in processing raw data │   ├── missing_svd_par.m           # The completion algorithm
+│   ├── Example_experiment.m        # An example of an experiment, using completion_2way_par, which can be tailored to any of the data
+│   ├── fill_data3.m                # Function filling an array with predictions of the entries
+│   ├── find_wmse_error.m           # Function to calculate the winsorized MSE error of predictions
+│   ├── interp_data.m               # Function for interpolating data; aids in processing raw data
+│   ├── missing_svd_par.m           # The matrix completion algorithm with thresholding
 │   └── SVD_example.m/              # Example of SVD used to complete a sparse matrix and draw scree plots ├── unifac/                         # Files relating to UNIFAC (Do) predictions using  the [Clapeyron library](https://github.com/ClapeyronThermo/Clapeyron.jl)
 │   ├── UNIFACClapeyron2MATLAB.m    # Script for importing UNIFAC predictions into Matlab
-│   ├── UNIFACParams.xlsx           # A file containing the mixtures to predict excess enthalpy for using the Julia script │   └── UNIFACPredsJulia.jl         # Script creating UNIFAC (Do) predictions ├── citation.cff                    # How to cite this repo
+│   ├── UNIFACParams.xlsx           # A file containing the mixtures found in the experimental data and used to predict excess enthalpy for using the Julia script
+│   └── UNIFACPredsJulia.jl         # Script creating UNIFAC (Do) predictions
+├── citation.cff                    # How to cite this repo
-└── README.md                       # Project readme
+└── README.md                       # This document :)

-data/: Contains raw and processed data used in the project. raw/: Original data, not modified. processed/: Data that has been cleaned and prepared. docs/: Contains documentation files, such as API references and guides. src/: Contains the source code, including the main scripts and any utilities. main.py: Main script to run the project. utils/: Folder for utility functions used across the project. tests/: Contains unit and integration tests for the project. requirements.txt: Lists the Python dependencies required for the project.
-README.md: The readme file you are currently reading.
+* data/: Contains raw and processed data used in the project.
+* raw/: Original data, not modified.
+* processed/: Data that has been cleaned and prepared.
+* docs/: Contains documentation files, such as API references and guides.
+* src/: Contains the source code, including the main scripts and any utilities.
+* main.py: Main script to run the project.
+* utils/: Folder for utility functions used across the project.
+* tests/: Contains unit and integration tests for the project.
+* requirements.txt: Lists the Python dependencies required for the project.

+Please contact Francesca Middleton (@franmiddleton) for any queries.